SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 and makes it easier for anyone reading the code to recognize that no other code can run before data consistency is restored by completing the work.
+It's important that Swift doesn't switch from this code to run code from another part of the program during that period of time.
 In the future,
 if you try to add concurrent code to this function, introducing a possible suspension point,